 Just like the real soldiers, each figure is totally unique, with varying facial expressions, shapes, hairstyles, dressings and weapons depending on their military rank.
 Along with standing soldiers, there are also statues of kneeling archers, chariots, cavalry horses, and more.

-I’ll be writing up a separate post all about the Terracotta Warriors and how you can see them for yourself, so stay tuned!
+I’ll be writing up a separate post all about the Terracotta Warriors and how you can see them for yourself, so stay tuned.

-Climb Huashan (and the optional plank walk)
+Climb Huashan (and face the plank walk)

 Huashan is a sacred Taoist mountain located two hours drive away from Xi’an, and a beautiful place to visit on a day trip if you have the time.